-The American Speech-Language-Hearing Association (ASHA) is the professional, scientific, and credentialing association for more than 118,000 members and affiliates who are audiologists, speech-language pathologists, and speech, language, and hearing scientists.
+The American Speech-Language-Hearing Association (ASHA) is the professional; scientific; and credentialing association for more than 118,000 audiologists; speech-language pathologists; and speech, language, and hearing scientists.

 Amputee Coalition of America

-The Arc of Minnesota is a private, non-profit, statewide voluntary organization that is dedicated to ensuring the full participation in their communities of people with developmental disabilities and to improving their lives and the lives of their families.
+The Arc Minnesota is a private, nonprofit, statewide voluntary organization dedicated to ensuring people with developmental disabilities participate fully in their communities.

 Association of Residential Resources in Minnesota